jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 The first human on earth in over a hundred years opened its ocean-blue eyes.
 He was greeted with the expressionless plating of the eniac-ii's glass face panel.

-"Ah, you better not fucking die," said the robot, after staring at its creation for a moment, "it's gonna hurt like a bitch if you die."
-After a pause, the eniac-ii added, "if you die, I'm gonna kill you."
+"Ah, you better not fucking die," said the robot, after staring at its creation for a moment, "It's gonna hurt like a bitch if you die."
+After a pause, the eniac-ii added, "If you die, I'm gonna kill you."

 # 0x0e-III October 4th, 2192, 10:32am

 In the decades spent artificially developing a baby, it never once occured to the eniac-ii to stockpile food.

-Ari didn't trust Rob to watch the baby, because Rob had no arms, legs, or actuators of any kind---he was slightly less useful than a nanny cam.
+Ari didn't trust Rob to watch the baby, because Rob had no arms, legs, or actuators of any kind.
+He was slightly less useful than a nanny cam.
 She decided to take the baby with her as she made her rounds to the remnants of Boston's food banks.

 "Seriously though, what will you name it?"
 Rumi had asked.

 "I don't know.
 Definitely something awesome though, like Leonardo.
 No way I'm giving my first human the name of someone lame."

-While the eniac-ii pushed the Costco shopping cart around Boston, Lil' Ari sat and slept in the upper basket in a nest of leather jackets.
+While the eniac-ii pushed the Costco shopping cart around Boston, Lil' Ari sat and slept in the upper basket, in a nest of leather jackets.

 In addition to a few cases of baby food, the eniac-ii collected cans of beans, tuna, chickpeas, tomatoes, green beans, soup, and peaches.
 Only when Lil' Ari had his first accident did she think to also add diapers to the list.

+Nine out of every ten cans she found were bad.
+The only good ones left were in basements, doomsday-prepper bunkers, and occasionally, fridges.
+She had no idea why someone kept their canned food in their refridgerator, but appreciated it nonetheless.

 "Talk to Little Ari," Rob had said, "he needs exposure to language, especially since there is no one else around.
 Have him talk with Rumi as well."